wso2/docs-is/en/docs/guides/identity-federation/configure-ws-trust.md

                         <p>The endpoint must be used as the service URL to which the token gets delivered by the STS client.
 Then select the public certificate imported.
 Tokens issued are encrypted using the public certificate of the trusted relying party.
 Therefore, the consumer who obtains this token to invoke the RP service will not be able to see the token.</p>
                         <div class="admonition note">
                             <p class="admonition-title">Note</p>
                             Make sure to upload the certificate of the relying party to the trust store.
-For instructions, see <a href="https://is.docs.wso2.com/en/latest/deploy/security/create-new-keystores/#add-ca-signed-certificates-to-keystores">adding CA-signed certificates to keystores</a>.
+For instructions, see [adding CA-signed certificates to keystores]({{base_path}}/deploy/security/create-new-keystores/#add-ca-signed-certificates-to-keystores).
                         </div>
                         <br/>
                     </div>